-- Test 2: Ensure that the TOE supports passphrases of shorter lengths, consistent with what is specified in the operational guidance supplied by the vendor (for instance, if the guidance specifies that passphrases have a minimum length of 5 words, this test would minimally determine that 5-word passphrases were accepted by the TOE). - Test 3 [conditional]: If the ST author has filled in additional supporting characters in the 3rd assignment, ensure that the TOE contains support for passphrases composed as specified in guidance contained in the AGD_OPR or AGD_PRE guidance with respect to the specified special characters.
+- Test 1: The evaluator shall compose several passphrases that comply with the operational guidance.
+The evaluators shall ensure at least one of these passphrases is the maximal length as specified in the assignment statement in the requirement.
+For each composed passphrase, the evaluator shall demonstrate that it is accepted by the TOE and can be used as an authorization factor (that is, the evaluator is able to unlock the disk using this passphrase). - Test 2 [conditional]: If the ST author has filled in additional supporting characters in the 2nd assignment, ensure that the TOE contains support for passphrases composed as specified in guidance contained in the AGD_OPR or AGD_PRE guidance with respect to the specified special characters.
 For instance, if the guidance specifies that passphrases must contain a special character, this test would fail if the TOE only supported letters and numbers.
+The evaluator ensures that all characters indicated in the requirement can be used in a valid passphrase.